Two Ways To Generate An SFTP Private Key

 1. Obtaining An SFTP Private Key Via The Key Manager

-To generate an SFTP private key pair via the Key Manager, launch the JSCAPE MFT Server Manager, login, and then go to Keys.
+To generate an SFTP private key pair via the Key Manager, launch the JSCAPE MFT Server Manager, log in, and then go to Keys.

 Organization (O) - The name of your organization.